dukanegolder/Employee-tracker/README.md

 Open an integrated terminal in 'index.js' file.
 Run 'npm init' in the terminal.
-Run 'npm i' in the terminal
+Run 'npm i' in the terminal.
 Run 'npm i inquirer@8.2.4' in the terminal.
 Run 'npm i mysql2' in the terminal.
 Run 'npm i console.table' in the terminal.

 ## Usage

-Run 'mysql -u root -p' on the db folder, then enter your password Once in MySQL run 'SOURCE schema.sql;' in the terminal Then run 'SOURCE seeds.sql;' in the terminal to seed the database tables with data Then type close out the MySQL terminal
+Run 'mysql -u root -p' on the db folder, then enter your password.
+Once in MySQL run 'SOURCE schema.sql;' in the terminal.
+Then run 'SOURCE seeds.sql;' in the terminal to seed the database tables with data.
+Then type close out the MySQL terminal.
-Then open back up an intergrated terminal in 'index.js' Then type in 'node server.js' to start the command line database application
+Then open back up an intergrated terminal in 'index.js'.
+Then type in 'node server.js' to start the command line database application.

 ## License